PBR for Audio Software Interfaces

 While users rarely complain about large binaries, beta-testing, hosting and downloading all get easier with small file sizes.

-Option 2: OpenGL
+Alternative Option 2: OpenGL

 An alternative to pre-rendering widget states is to redraw everything with an accelerated graphics API like OpenGL.
 This technology enables the largest real-time updates on screen and potentially the nicest graphics.